ICBI/viGEN/README.md

   -	Output :
     -	This code produces counts for each region in the GFF file.
 One file is created for each virus (GFF file) for each sample.
 Three types of counts are calculated - “in region”, “on boundary” and “in gaps”.
 This output is available as a “.csv” file and “Rdata” files.
     -	Collate all read counts across all samples and across all top viruses to create a matrix.
 This code is provided as [**collate.output.files.Rmd**](https://github.com/ICBI/viGEN/blob/master/collate.output.files.Rmd).
 It calculates total of “in region” and “on boundary” (referred to as “sum”) when collating.
 This code will also add virus annotation using information from “Complete_Sequence_info.csv” file.

-       *A complete archive of the input, intermediate and output files from this step are available in google drive [**here**](https://drive.google.com/drive/folders/0B3-883ME4sP3bFE0WEZWYjgweGM?usp=sharing).*

     -	Application: These gene and CDS count files can be used to compare case and control groups of interest using popular tools like EdgeR (http://bioconductor.org/packages/edgeR/) or DESeq2 in Bioconductor that can accept raw counts.

   The viruses that have the highest region counts are shown in table below.
 You can see various gene/CDS regions of Hepatitis B virus showing up on top with highest counts.
 This is a verification of the HBV status of the sample